brunns/cheatsheets/README.md

 Run `make help` for more options.

+### Docker usage

+If you'd rather not install the dependencies, you can build the sheets in [Docker](https://www.docker.com/):

+    docker build -t cheatsheets .
+    docker run -v `pwd`:/app cheatsheets make all

 ## TODO

 I'd like to generate the PDFs directly with pandoc, but this issue - [longtable not compatible with 2-column LaTeX documents](https://github.com/jgm/pandoc/issues/1023) - is preventing me from having tables in multi-column documents, so I'm resorting to `soffice`.
 Output's not so nice, but it's functional.